 Jason is a senior security analyst at a major financial institution in Canada.
 His recent SANS Institute courseware development includes Defending Web Application Security Essentials and Web Application Pen Testing Hands-On Immersion.
+He is currently a SANS certified instructor.
 Jason started his career as a programmer before moving on to ISP network administration, where he handled network security incidents, which sparked his interest in information security.
 Jason specializes in Web application security, penetration testing, and intrusion detection.
-He currently holds a BA in computer science from York University in Toronto, Ontario, as well as the CISSP, GCIA, GCFW, GCUX, GCWN, and GCIH certifications.
+He holds a BA in computer science from York University in Toronto, Ontario, as well as the CISSP, GCIA, GCFW, GCUX, GCWN, and GCIH certifications.

 Gregory Leonard has over 13 years of experience in software development, with an emphasis on writing large-scale enterprise applications.
 He has worked with several government agencies, including designing and developing applications for the U.S. Treasury.
 Greg's current responsibilities include application architecture and security; performing infrastructure design and implementation, security analysis, code reviews, and evaluating performance diagnostics.